awayken/heytrex/readme.md

     Hi.
 I'm T-Rex.
 Read more about me at <http://www.qwantz.com/>.
     $ heytrex endorse
     I just can't get enough of your free improved product that now saves society's cooking money.
+    $ heytrex response
+    It is what it is.
 ```